Nativescript-Vue-Web/NativeScript-Vue-Web-Docs/src/docs/components/activity-indicator.md

 # ActivityIndicator

-This is an overview of the most common usage of ActivityIndicator.
+This is an overview of the most common usage of `<ActivityIndicator>`.

 <DocExampleBox codeBox="https://codesandbox.io/s/l52zmow45q">